 - First Aid and Emergency Action Plans, including a participant with symptoms (even suspected symptoms that develop during the trip)

 - On-water questionnaire to screen any participants that may be at risk of contracting COVID-19.
-Note that if someone does show up with any symptoms of illness whatsoever, or has not been fully vaccinated, they will not be allowed to participate in the activity.
-If this means that if there is no longer a safe ratio of paddlers to leaders that was approved by the Trips or Training Officers, then the paddle can no longer proceed as a sanctioned SKABC paddle.
+NOTE: If someone does show up with any symptoms of illness whatsoever, or has not been fully vaccinated, they will not be allowed to participate in the activity.
+If this means that if there is no longer a safe ratio of paddlers to leaders that was approved by the Trips or Training Officers, then the activity can no longer proceed as a sanctioned SKABC paddle.

 - Be aware that the leader/instructor has the right to decline a member’s attendance request based on their comfort level and group size, even at the time of the pre-launch briefing.